 1957 April 8 - Letter To Robert A Donio from A.R.
-Aquin Superintendent, Port Arthur Indian Agency [NARC, File 492/30-17-0, Vol. 1] "You will recall the previous correspondence which has been going on between yourself and this office with regard to the wish to some of the Indians from MacDiarmid to return to Sandpoint...
+Aquin Superintendent, Port Arthur Indian Agency [NARC, 1954 Letter - The children of the McIntyre Bay Band Indian File 492/30-17-0, Vol. 1] "You will recall the previous and this office with regard to the wish to some of the Indians from MacDiarmid to return to Sandpoint...
 Since the location at Sand Point offers no opportunity for work, the Department will not assist any Indian or Indians to settle there, or even move back there.
 Therefore, we must advise that this Department will not support any move back to the Sand Point location by anyone from MacDiarmid.
 Nor will we re-establish a school at that point...."

 1958 October 1 - Cancellation Authority of Sand Point Indian Reserve No. 80 - [MNR, File 17295, Vol. 1] Rental Cancellation Authority 17295ID Cancel L.O.
-748 October Sand Point, Indian Reserve No. 80 Lake Nipigon 236 acres
+748 October Sand Point, Indian Reserve No. 80 Lake Nipigon 236 acres.